-The Council has continued to demonstrate sound financial management in 2023/24 by delivering services during challenging times with the resources which are available to it.
+The Council has continued to demonstrate sound financial management in 2024/25 by delivering services during challenging times with the resources which are available to it.
 The pressures being experienced by Services in relation to demand are known and plans are in place to mitigate them.
 The Council is also facing significant inflationary pressures.
-These pressures have been reflected in budgets and the medium financial plan.
+These pressures have been reflected in budgets and the MTFP.
+The commitment to a Council Tax Strategy is a key component in addressing these challenges.

-The Council will face many challenges in the future from the combined effect of reduced resources; increasing demands and expectations for our services.
+The Council will continue to face many challenges in the future from the combined effect of reduced resources, increasing demands and expectations for our services.
 It is confident that by working more creatively with all its residents and partners, it will not only embrace these challenges but will maintain its performance and service delivery.